How to Get Money for a Wedding Fast

 - The Wedding Officiant, Bride’s Rings, and Wedding Night Accommodations – Taken care of by the groom

 - Groomsmen’s gifts, wedding day gifts to the bride and gifts for the Groom’s parents – Groom looks after

 - Bridesmaid’s gifts and gifts for Bride’s parents – The bride pays for the wedding party

 - Hair and Makeup, Groom’s wedding band – The bride

 As you can see, this is quite a comprehensive list outlining who pays for the wedding.

 And if you are having a destination wedding, other things apply.

-Destination weddings are a whole other thing and the wedding etiquette there differs from a traditional wedding.
+Destination weddings are a whole other thing, and wedding etiquette differs from a traditional wedding.

-Watch your wedding guest list, the more you add, the more money you going to have to spend.
+Watch your wedding guest list; the more you add, the more money you will have to spend.